-A bit over 5 years have passed since our first and only time in this beautiful city by the Baltic Sea, now glad to return and enjoy the same or more than the first time.
+A bunch of years have passed since the first and only time in Gdansk, the beautiful city by the Baltic Sea; now glad to return and enjoy the same or more than the first time, considering it’s the third.
 Not just the city but the great company of our Polish friend whom we came to visit once more time.
 What a better way to escape the horrible weather in London after all?
 Surprisingly, this was the end of September, however still a nicer weather over here bearing in mind it generally chills earlier than other places.
 A coincidental fact back in June 2012 it was the weekend of a Football Euro Cup semi-finals where Spain was playing against France.
-Definitely we are not football fans at all, but being Spanish and such a great ambience with all the terraces showing the game at the time we were in Sopot, made it for a great dinner time entertainment.
+Definitely we are not football fans at all, but being Spanish and such a great ambiance with all the terraces showing the game at the time we were in Sopot, made it for a great dinner time entertainment.

-I take the chance to revamp this guide and further expand it in line to what I am generally doing for the past 4 years or so.
-While there is still a large number of travel guides from the beginning of times in my blog quite outdated or even poor comparing to what I now do, it’s great to see the speed in recreating them as I keep returning to such cities and places.
-It’s becoming more and more difficult anyway to get for a weekend trip to destinations we’ve not been before.
+I take the chance to revamp this guide and further expand it in line to what I am generally doing for the places I do return.
+While there is still a large number of travel guides from the beginning of times in my blog quite outdated or even poor comparing to what I now do, it’s great to see the speed in recreating them as I keep returning to such beautiful places.
+It’s becoming more and more difficult anyway to get for a weekend trip to destinations not been before.
 It might sound silly, but yes, we are running out of flying routes with any airline within Europe!

 Gdansk is the largest of the three cities, capital of the region and principal seaport of Poland.
 And also, one of the most beautiful cities in Poland, full of Medieval and Hanseatic buildings, remarkably well preserved even though many of these had to be painstakingly reconstructed after their destruction during WWII.
 All these facts, the history behind and the countless cultural places are one of the reasons for its inclusion in the UNESCO World Heritage Site listing.